 The requirements to be met by overflow systems of heavy oil tanks are specified in the TL "Regulation for the Construction, Fitting and Testing of Closed Fuel Overflow Systems".

-For more details about air pipe closing devices see "Technical Circulars, Machinery, S-P 36/13 Air Pipe Closing Devices".
-2.10.2 The overflow collecting manifolds of fuel tanks are to be led at a sufficient gradient to an overflow tank of sufficient capacity.
+2.10.3 The overflow collecting manifolds of fuel tanks are to be led at a sufficient gradient to an overflow tank of sufficient capacity.